amelial9/milynotes/docs/INFO441/websockets.md

 How does our view (browser) get live updates? (e.g., new posts, chat messages)

-- One solution is **polling**, that is, keeping sending a request to the server asking "ifs there anything new?"
+- One solution is **polling**, that is, keeping sending a request to the server asking "is there anything new?"

 websockets